uripeled2/DecisionTreeClassifier/README.md

 I make a gogle form in goal to collect data on pepole opinion about agricultural crime.

-The file load_data takes the information from csv and manipulation so I can work with it.
+The file load_data takes the information from csv file and manipulation so I can work with it.

 The file DecisionTreeClassifier implementaion Tree Classifier.